Pets and Heat: How to Cool and Care for Our Furry Friends in High Temperatures

 Mats in different sizes, perfect for use anywhere and easy to clean.
 They're weight-activated and don't require refrigeration or electrical power.

-Cooling mosquito repellent mats for dogs and cats Arquivet
+Arquivet cooling mosquito repellent mats for dogs and cats

 These mats, in addition to providing relief from the heat, contain essential oils that repel mosquitoes (in no way do they replace the protection of a collar, pipette, or anti-parasitic medication).